ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d3 - b - DOM - Manipulation.md

 <!--

 event bubbling + "Detect Events on elements created dynamically":
-- take a bit of time & students find it confussing
+- take a bit of time & students find it confusing
 - keep it brief & generic
 - give some hints so that they do research